A-New-BellHope/bellhopcuda/README.md

 `ray_3d_pass.txt`, `tl_long.txt`, etc. This table is just counts of the entries in those files.

-Note that many of these tests fail to run in `BELLHOP` / `BELLHOP3D` at all, either because they may be for one of the other Acoustics Toolbox simulators or because the environment file syntax has changed since they were written.
+The "Both fail" column is for tests which fail to run in `BELLHOP` / `BELLHOP3D` at all, either because they may be for one of the other Acoustics Toolbox simulators or because the environment file syntax has changed since they were written.
 Our version produces the same behavior as the original version on all of these test cases (though often with more descriptive error messages), so this "Both fail" case is actually a "pass" for our version.

 |     | Match | Do not match | Both fail |
 | --- | --- | --- | --- |